bbugyi200/funky/README.md

 # LocalAlias Bash Script
-This script works in parallel with the following lines that I have added to my bashrc file:
+This script works in parallel with the following lines that I have added to my `~/.bashrc` file:

 ``` bash
 source localAlias